Symbols of Office

 The Royal Key

-The Royal Key was presented to Her Majesty The Queen at Government House on the 28th of June 2010.
-The Honourable Mayann E. Francis, the 31st Lieutenant Governor of Nova Scotia, presented the Royal Key to Her Majesty to signify that Government House is the Sovereign's home in Nova Scotia.
+The Royal Key was presented to Queen Elizabeth II at Government House on the 28th of June 2010.
+The Honourable Mayann E. Francis, the 31st Lieutenant Governor of Nova Scotia, presented the Royal Key to The Queen to signify that Government House is the Sovereign's home in Nova Scotia.
 At future installation ceremonies held for Lieutenant Governors the Royal Key will be presented by the retiring Lieutenant Governor to their successor to symbolize the transfer of responsibility over Government House to the new Lieutenant Governor.
 Royal visitors to Government House will also be presented with the Royal Key upon signing the Government House guest book.
 The key is presently on display in a display case located in the Ballroom of Government House.

 The key itself is made of gilded sterling silver and was made in the United Kingdom in 1908.
 It was custom engraved with the Royal Cypher of Her Majesty The Queen and the following text "The Royal Key was presented to Her Majesty Queen Elizabeth II, Queen of Canada, 28 June 2010."
 The key also bears the text "1800 Government House 2010" noting the date the cornerstone of the building was laid and the completion date of the renovation of Canada's oldest official residence.
 The flange of the key bears the latin text "Deo Favente" which means "God Favour" the same words scrawled on a piece of paper found under the cornerstone of Government House.